-By now, you’ve no doubt heard that the risk of an insider threat incident are on the rise everywhere — regardless of industry, location, or company size.
+By now, you’ve no doubt heard that the risk of an insider threat incident is on the rise everywhere — regardless of industry, location, or company size.
 In fact, 69 percent of organizations said they experienced an attempted or realized insider threat, according to a recent Accenture report.

 But what does that really mean for you and your overall cybersecurity efforts?